MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/back-up-hyper-v-virtual-machines.md

 2. After the initial copy is made and verified, DPM uses the Hyper-V VSS writer to capture backups.
 The VSS writer provides a data-consistent set of disk blocks that are synchronized with the DPM server.
 This approach provides the benefit of a "full backup" with the DPM server while minimizing the backup data that must be transferred across the network.

-3. The DPM protection agent on a server that is running Hyper-V uses the existing Hyper-V APIs to determine whether a protected virtual machine also supports VSS.
+3. The DPM protection agent on a server that's running Hyper-V uses the existing Hyper-V APIs to determine whether a protected virtual machine also supports VSS.

    - If a virtual machine complies with the requirements for online backup and has the Hyper-V integration services component installed, then the Hyper-V VSS writer recursively forwards the VSS request through to all VSS-aware processes on the virtual machine.
 This operation occurs without the DPM protection agent being installed on the virtual machine.
 The recursive VSS request allows the Hyper-V VSS writer to ensure that disk-write operations are synchronized so that a VSS snapshot is captured without the loss of data.